samdjones/dptool/README.md

 ## Installing

-First of all download a binary suitable for your platform: [releases](releases), or build from source as described later.
+First of all download a binary suitable for your platform from [releases](../../releases), or build from source as described later.

 Either way, add the binary to your PATH.